 I made an offer, signed a contract, and sent some cash to escrow.

 Within a few days, I felt a disturbance in the force.
 I couldn’t quite put my finger on it, but something seemed a little off about my business.
 I had been doing the same thing for more than five years so I just knew how the regular rhythms of the business felt.
 And something felt weird.

 I couldn’t even really point to specific stats or data.
 But, anecdotally, it felt like there was just less inbound interest in working with me all the sudden.
 In case you don’t know, I should say: My business was built around helping senior engineers and engineering managers who were changing jobs to big tech companies.

 Of course now we know that this was the beginning of a recession in big tech.
 It turns out that my business was a leading indicator of the health of the employment market in that industry.
-For arranging products attractively and optimizing available space, many retail store owners choose to use gondola shelving as their preferred display option.

 But at the time, it seemed likely it was just a blip.
 My business has had cold spells before—in 2019, I had a 12-week stretch without any new clients—and this might just be another cold spell.

 So I was under contract for a new house, which would represent a big increase in my monthly spend, and my numbers were based on a business that had grown every year since it began and was on pace to at least match the previous year’s revenue, which would be more than enough to comfortably make the move to the new house.
 But I also felt like the business might be slowing down.

 There were two chances to get off the new-house train: During the inspection period, I could essentially back out, get my escrow money back (which was a big chunk of change), and hit reset on the house-buying process; and before I closed, I could back out and eat the escrow money (which was significant, but was also already a sunk cost).